Sheila (French singer)

-Sheila (born Annie Chancel, 16 August 1945) is a French pop singer who became successful as a solo artist in the 1960s and 1970s, and was also part of the duo Sheila & Ringo with her husband singer Ringo.
+Annie Chancel (born 16 August 1945), known as Sheila, is a French pop singer who became successful as a solo artist in the 1960s and 1970s, and was also part of the duo Sheila & Ringo with her husband singer Ringo.
 She also fronted a disco act called Sheila and B. Devotion.
 Her stage name came from the title of her first release, a French cover version of "Sheila", a hit by Tommy Roe.

 Throughout her career, Sheila has sold more than 85 million records worldwide.

 Career

 Sheila started her musical career in 1962, after being noticed by Claude Carrère, a French record producer and songwriter.
 Her parents signed a contract with Carrère for her, when she was 16; the contract led to an artistic collaboration which lasted for more than 20 years.
 In 1995, a lawsuit put an end to this life-time deal.
 She entered into a long royalties battle against her former producer, which she won.